'Particularly nasty': Terrifying insight into killer shark's 'ambush'

 Randwick Council announced on Wednesday night that Malabar, Maroubra, Coogee, Clovelly and La Perouse beaches would also be closed for 24 hours while council lifeguards looked for any further sightings of sharks.

-"Swim between the flags with a buddy and communicate where you are," she said.
+"Swim between the flags with a buddy and communicate where you are."